-Eliza Manningham-Buller headed Britain's Security Service (MI5) from 2002 to 2007, leading the organisation though substantial change in the wake of 9/11 and the threat from Al-Qaeda.
+Eliza Manningham-Buller was Director General of Britain's Security Service (MI5) from 2002 to 2007, leading the organisation though substantial change in the wake of 9/11 and the growing threats from Al-Qaeda.

 During her time at the helm, MI5 doubled in size, opened eight new offices and altered its approach to the professional development of staff with the establishment of a training academy.
 Earlier in her career, Eliza led the Service's investigation into the 1988 Lockerbie bombing of Pam Am flight 103.

 Educated in Northampton and gaining an English degree at Oxford university, Eliza Manningham-Buller worked for three years as a teacher before joining the Security Service (MI5) in 1974.
 The main focus of her work was counter-terrorism, both international and domestic.

 In the early 1980s, she was one of only five people who knew that Oleg Gordievsky, the deputy head of the KGB at the Soviet embassy in London, was actually a double agent.

 She led the section responsible for international counter-terrorism at a time when its work was dominated by the Lockerbie investigation.
 She was later posted to Washington as a senior liaison officer to the US intelligence community.
 Her posting coincided with the first Gulf War.

 On her return to the UK in 1992, Eliza led a newly created Irish counter-terrorist section against the Provisional IRA.
 This was formed in response to the Government's decision to make the Security Service in charge of intelligence work against Irish terrorism on the British mainland.